marcumen/hello-world/README.md

 # hello-world
-This is my first test on github
+This is the second version of the hello world code